circleci/circleci-docs/jekyll/_docs/enterprise/debugging-replicated.md

 description: "Tips for debugging CircleCI Enterprise."
 ---

-This document covers debugging Replicate on CircleCI Enterprise.

-## Replicated

 As you may know, we use [Replicated](https://www.replicated.com/) to manage the installation wizard, licensing keys, system audit logs, software updates, and other maintenance and systems tasks for CircleCI Enterprise.

 If you're experiencing any issues with Replicated, here are a few ways to debug it.